 David is a retired chartered mining and civil engineer, the former Deputy Mayor of The Hills Shire Council and a former Board member of the Western Sydney Area Health Board (Westmead Hospital).
-He is a Director of Bentham Investments Pty Ltd.

 David is very interested in community health and safety.
 He fully supports the FIA's International Decade of Road Safety, hoping that this will result in a refocusing on how NSW and Australia develop and manage our road network and systems.
 The subject of toll roads and how they impact on members is of particular concern.

 The geographical area represented by Mr Bentham is the NRMA region of Cox, which takes in suburbs in Western Sydney.
 David has lived in the region for more than 40 years and strongly represents the interests of NRMA Members locally.
+He believes population growth and the imbalance of jobs in Western Sydney is having a major impact on all modes of transport, particularly on the main corridors.